DenizenScript/Denizen-Beginners-Guide/source/guides/basics/loops.md

 You can try this in-game via `/ex run my_move_task`.
 This task when run will keep telling you to move away until you have moved 3 blocks away from when you first were.

-Note that there is a `wait` command here.
-This is a command that tells the script to pause for a certain amount of time (2 seconds in this case) and will be discussed more later.
-However it is important to use for while loops, without it it will try to check as much as it can all at the same time, which can cause the server to crash.
+Just like the `repeat` command we have a `wait` command at the end of the loop.
+While it can be optional for `repeat` loops to use this, it is almost always required for `while` loops.
+Without it it will try to check as much as it can all at the same time, which can cause the server to crash.

 As a word of warning, `while` loops should be avoid if possible.
 It is very easy to make what is known as an infinite loop, in that the loop will never have a chance to stop.
 Once its running, it is very hard to force it to stop beyond just stopping the server.